 Resources for Park Partners

-Each year the MSLC awards several microgrants (generally under $5,000) to individuals or groups who wish to further the Center's goal of promoting science-based education and outreach in Alaska's northern parks.
-Check out current grant recipient's projects and learn how to apply.
+Each year the MSLC awards several grants (generally under $3,000) to individuals or groups who wish to further the Center's goal of promoting science-based education and outreach in Alaska's national parks.
+Check out past grant recipients' projects and learn how to apply.